-Let us now discuss the number of topological equivalence classes.
-Waller [Wa] proved that in general the number of fat graph structures on a given topological surface $S = \Sigma_i$ , up to homeomorphisms of S, even if always finite, can be quite big.
+Numbers of topological equivalence classes of pseudo-Anosov flows.
+Waller [Wa] proved that in general the number of fat graph structures on a given topological surface $S = \Sigma_i$ , even if always finite, can be quite big.
 These all will generate topologically inequivalent pseudo-Anosov flows.
 That is, different graphs $X_i$ yield different flows.
 With the same fat graphs, with the careful choices of particular sections and Dehn filling coefficients, made above, then the following happens.
 The only choice left is the direction of the vertical periodic orbits.
 Once the direction of a single vertical periodic orbit in a fixed $P_i$ is chosen, then all the directions in the other vertical orbits are determined, because the choice of orientations propagates along Birkhoff annuli, i.e. edges of the fat graph.
 But there are two choices here.
-So there are at least $2^k$ inequivalent such pseudo-Anosov flows if there are k pieces in the JSJ decomposition of M.
+So there are $2^k$ inequivalent such pseudo-Anosov flows if there are k pieces in the JSJ decomposition of M.